USS Ruddy: Korean War operations

 Recommissioned on 12 March 1952,Ruddy joined Mine Division 72 and, after 11 months of mine warfare exercises and fleet amphibious operations, sailed from Long Beach, California, in February 1953 for the Korean combat zone.
 She arrived off Wonsan, North Korea, on 15 March and began operations as a unit of the U.N.
 Blockade and Escort Force.
 On the 16th, she transported prisoners of war to Yo Do, then returned to Wonsan, whence, for 6 weeks, she conducted inshore patrols.

 Three weeks of voyage repairs at Yokosuka, Japan, followed.
 She then steamed for Inchon and patrol duty along the peninsula's western coast.
 In mid-July, Ruddy returned to Japan.

 Fourteen days later, the truce went into effect; and, at the end of the month, the minesweeper was at Niigata, Japan, to participate in the Perry Expedition Centennial celebration.
 In mid-August, she returned to Korea for patrol duty off Cheju Do; and, on 4 September, she departed Sasebo for California, arriving at Long Beach, California, on the 27th.

 For the next 16 months, the Ruddy engaged in type training and tactics along the California coast.

 Post-Korean War Far East tour

 On 20 January 1955, accompanied by USS Zeal, MSF-131, Ruddy departed Pipeline Pier in Long Beach Harbor, and headed west for another tour in the Far East, stopping at Pearl Harbor in the Territory of Hawaii, and at Midway Islands for fuel and supplies.

 Eighteen days later, while still in transit, she was redesignated MSF-380.

-Ruddy and Zeal arrived at Sasebo, Japan, on the 16th of February and, until 10 August, Ruddy ranged from Japan to the Philippines in operations with the U.S. 7th Fleet.
-Accompanied by Zeal she returned to Pipeline Pier at Long Beach, California on 5 September and resumed local operations.
+Ruddy and Zeal arrived at Sasebo, Japan, on 16 February and, until 10 August, Ruddy ranged from Japan to the Philippines in operations with the U.S. 7th Fleet.
+Accompanied by Zeal she returned to Pipeline Pier at Long Beach, California, on 5 September and resumed local operations.